Look between today's two extremes. America lies there.

 Sixth, the economy, especially the financial sector, would be incentivized to reward individual entrepreneurial achievement.
 This would require an end to cronyism and special privileges in the tax code or regulations and the breakup of "too big to fail" financial institutions.

-Since trading and speculation in financial instruments contributes little to our society's creation of wealth, only moving money between winners and losers as gambling does, such activity could be highly regulated out of regard for fairness in income distribution among individuals and to reduce the risk of credit market collapses.
+Since trading and speculation in financial instruments contributes little to our society's creation of wealth, only moving money between winners and losers as gambling does, such activity could be highly regulated out of regard for fairness in income distribution among individuals and to reduce the risk of credit marke collapses.

 Seventh, in foreign policy the United States would be a dynamic participant in global affairs, looking to protect and promote the moral sense through constitutional democracies and free markets and to provide checks against concentrations of power abroad that would abuse broadly accepted norms of right and fairness.